code-pushup/cli/examples/plugins/src/benchmark-js/README.md

 ---

-The plugin analyzes a given suit name and creates benchmark audits.
+The plugin analyzes a given suite name and creates benchmark audits.
 It uses [tinybench](https://github.com/tinylibs/tinybench) under the hood.

 You can configure the plugin with the following options:

-- `targets` - files to load that export a suit
+- `targets` - files to load that export a suite
 - `tsconfig` - path to tsconfig file _(optional)_
 - `logs` - additional information _(optional)_